jemcox/brookesbooks/_posts/2020-09-30-battle-of-the-bookshops.md

 The American super-store encompasses the American look with the words '**Barnes**' and '**Noble**' bodly stamped out in *Bureau Grot Comp Medium* filling the eyes of the reader, claiming its space just as the company's buildings themselves impose upon their customers.
 This is a standard looking font similar to other popular ones like *Bebas Neue* and *Oswald*.
 With minimal tracking between characters and completely capitalised letters, *Bureau Grot Comp Medium* is easy to read and impossible to miss.

 Originally, the word '**Booksellers**' took up its place, within the logo, beneath the company name.
-It was set in a more traditional serif font called *Mrs Eaves Bold* which perhaps mimicked fonts commonly found in the text of most novels.
+It was set in a more traditional serif font called *Mrs Eaves OT Bold* which perhaps mimicked fonts commonly found in the text of most novels.
 However, within recent years the chain decided to drop the additional text and simplify the logo to keep up with the times, adopting a more minimal look.
 Many stores are yet to update their signs.

 What some might say is the only characterful piece in the brand's typography now is the ampersand found between the two company names.
 The uniform, blocks of green are broken up by a golden, sometimes orange, symbol simultaneously destroying the harmony *and* joining the **Barnes** brothers with their co-founder G. Clifford **Noble**.